jonnyasmar/markdown-docs/example.md

 # Markdown Docs: Example Document

 This document serves as an example to showcase the capabilities of the **Markdown Docs** VS Code extension.
 It includes various Markdown elements and highlights features relevant to the extension.
-Test.
-Test.

 ---